-We surveyed private company sellers after their deal was done to gain insight into what was important to them and to better understand the selling process through their eyes.
+We have updated our 2014 survey with transaction data over the past several years from private company sellers, those that provided feedback after their deal was done, to gain insight into what was important to them and to better understand the selling process through their eyes.
 While we are located in the Research Triangle Park area of North Carolina, we leveraged our national network of contacts to gain broad perspective in a variety of industries and states.
 Below are a few statistics that might help you as you think about selling your company (or helping your client in the process):

 As you can see from the chart below, companies representing the lower-middle and middle market participated, with revenues ranging from a few million dollars to nearly $250 million.

 So where did the advisors add value?
 That’s the chart below, ranking the area of value-add by highest or most value to lessor.
 As you can see, the highest ranked areas were about the credibility attributed to the seller based on the advisor’s credibility coupled with leading the process and having an understanding of the transaction to negotiate on the seller’s behalf.
 On a combined basis, these should enable the seller to achieve value that they might not otherwise have realized on their own.
 Contrasting the value of legal counsel in the negotiating process, a M&A advisor should be able to assist in structuring the economic elements of the transaction to optimize the deal for you.
 Surprising to many sellers is that “finding or identifying the buyer” is not on the top of the list.
 It is important, and there should be solid process for understanding the logical buyer groups and who the key players are in each; however, actually contacting and get to the buyers is much easier in today’s environment than you might expect.
 What is not so easy, is getting through their filter as a viable acquisition target ….in our view, this is why credibility of the seller ranked higher.